thierrypdamiba/examples/qdrant_zoom/get_and_store_data/readme.md

-# QDrant / Zoom Meeting
+# Qdrant / Zoom Meeting Search

-This project is a Node.js application designed to fetch and process data from the Zoom API, including user information, meeting recordings, and meeting summaries.
-It stores the processed data in a Qdrant Cloud collection and implements Qdrant for vector search capabilities.
+This project demonstrates how to build a RAG (Retrieval-Augmented Generation) application using Qdrant and the Zoom API.

+Built by Ojus Save and Thierry Damiba

+Key features:
+- Fetch data from Zoom API (user information, meeting recordings, and summaries)
+- Store processed data in a Qdrant Cloud collection
+- Implement vector search capabilities using Qdrant

+In this project, we will build a website where you can chat with your own collection of data and deploy it on a website.
+We're using the Zoom API as an example to demonstrate how to fetch and process data, but you can adapt this approach for other data sources as well.
+If you want to learn more about how to get your data into Qdrant, check out this repo with examples for different data sources: https://github.com/qdrant/examples

+The URL https://zoom-qdrant.vercel.app/ showcases a sample of the finished product, giving you an idea of what your deployed application could look like.
+This example uses sample Zoom meeting data, but remember that you can customize the app to work with your own unique dataset, or your own Zoom meeting data.

+This guide will walk you through setting up the environment, fetching and storing data, and building a query system with Qdrant.

 ## Table of Contents